SGH-0706/Module-3/Strings-Accept a string and remove the nth index value from the string.md

-# Module-3
-# 🧹 Strings-Remove Nth Index Character from a String
+# 🧹 3C Strings - Remove Nth Index Character from a String
+## Developed by : Srinithi Muthukumar
+## Register No. : 212224240161
 ## 🎯 Aim
 To write a Python program that accepts a string and removes the character at a specified index.